next-projects/nextframework/README.md

 ## IVY and library management

 Next comes with ivy pre-configured.
 You don't have to install ivy.
-Next will detect its absence and automatically download if necessary.
+Next will detect its absence and automatically download it if necessary.

-File `/ivy.xml` created on install, already contain some examples of libraries to download.
+The file `/ivy.xml` created on install, already contain some examples of libraries to download.

-Place your ivy dependent modules and execute ant task `Retrieve Ivy Dependencies` from the build.xml file.
+Configure your ivy  modules and execute ant task `Retrieve Ivy Dependencies` from the `build.xml` file.

 ## Database Connection and Hibernate